basisproject/paper/src/04-economics.md

 ### Flows of costs

 While this has been touched on already, it's important to note that costs can be created (via labor and resources) but that costs can only ever be destroyed by three processes: consumption, taxation, and market sales.
 Consumption means a consumer covers the cost personally, using credits they have earned via labor.
-Taxation is the process of spreading a company's costs equally among its members over time such that they use their credits to pay the cost.
+Taxation is the process of spreading a company's costs equally among its members over time such that they use their personal credits to pay the cost.
 Lastly is market sales, where a company sells a product into the market system at which point the costs are wiped out of the system.

 Within the productive network, costs are accumulated, divided, and transferred but are never destroyed.